 “After this the Lord appointed seventy-two others and sent them on ahead of him, two by two, into every town and place where he himself was about to go.
 And he said to them, ‘The harvest is plentiful, but the laborers are few.
 Therefore pray earnestly to the Lord of the harvest to send out laborers into his harvest.
 Go your way; behold, I am sending you…'” “Say to them, the kingdom of God has come near you.”
 Luke 10:1-3a,9

-I recently had the privilege to be on a zoom call with Dick Eastman who had just been at the funeral of Billy Graham.
-Dick reminded us that Billy Graham attributed their effectiveness in evangelism to a three part strategy.
+I recently had the privilege to be on a zoom call with Dick Eastman who testified how God called him to 40 days of prayer & fasting in 2000 when they were planning the Jericho Center.
+Dick had just been at the funeral of Billy Graham and reminded us that Billy Graham attributed their effectiveness in evangelism to a three part strategy.
 First, was prayer.
 Secondly, just as important, was prayer and finally more importantly, was prayer.
 The key is pray, pray, pray!
 Pray at your home altar.
 Pray at your church altar.
 Pray at your community altar.

 Partners in Prayer & Evangelism can help support you in equipping yourself and your church in local soul winning and in connecting with equipping evangelists and regional evangelism.

 - Join the God Revolution – Australia for Jesus Be inspired by ordinary Australians who have heard the gospel shared by their friends and by ordinary people who brought others to Christ.
 Pick up the tools and strategies that will equip you to share the gospel with the people you know and those you go out to meet.

 - Join us to pray and carry the gospel to the 100,000 souls we believe will be saved 16-18 November 2018 through Awakening Australia!
 Contact us to join prayer & evangelism on the streets on specific days in specific locations! firstname.lastname@example.org

 5.2 God’s Transformation of Your Community